As more people use the internet to understand their health issues, some also go online to buy prescription medicine.

 The Medicines and Healthcare products Regulatory Agency (MHRA) has a register of authorised online sellers of medicines, which you can use to check if a website is legally allowed to sell medicines to the public.

 You can find a vast amount of information on the internet, but how do you know which websites are the most trustworthy?

-Read our Get online guide, which has advice on how to navigate the web for health information, builds your confidence, and teaches you how to be safe online.
+Read this online guide to using the internet, which has advice on how to navigate the web for health information, builds your confidence, and teaches you how to be safe online.